 Are you going to surprise the family with a dog on Christmas day?
 It’s going to be hard to keep a puppy under wraps for the days and weeks leading up to Christmas.
 Do you have someone else who can help you out?
-This can be a double edged sword: you might surprise the family, but that bonding between puppy and owner is going to be weaker if somebody else does it for you.
+This can be a double-edged sword: you might surprise the family, but that bonding between puppy and owner is going to be weaker if somebody else does it for you.
 Huskies are looking for a pack leader: how are you going to provide that model if you aren’t there to train and command him or her?

 And don’t even think about hiding the puppy in the garage or back shed!
 Even small puppies need attention and exercise.
-Confining a puppy to a closed indoor environment is not a healthy way to start the puppy’s new life with your family.
+Confining a puppy in a closed indoor environment is not a healthy way to start the puppy’s new life with your family.
 Suspicions also will arouse when your puppy is out back howling out of loneliness!

 Bed, crate, and toys